etn-ccis/blui-doc-it/src/docs/development/frameworks-mobile/react-native.md

 yarn start
 ```

 You will also want to install the React Native CLI.
-This will come in handy once you have ejected from Create React Native App and need to link native code plugins to your project.
+This will come in handy once you have ejected from React Native App and need to link native code plugins to your project.
 It can be installed by running:

 ```
 yarn global add react-native-cli